The Best Flea Collars for Dogs (Review) in 2020

 As the active ingredients are often spread through natural oils, this can lead to them inadvertently being spread around your house via rugs, furniture, and clothing.
 For most people, this is not an issue, but these could trigger a negative reaction amongst others including skin redness, itching, and even flaring up asthma.
 If you find that the chemical flea collars are causing an issue, you could always consider going for the natural ones instead as they're generally gentler.

-Having said all of this, the risks involved in using flea collars on your dog are small, and most pet owners believe that the benefits far outweigh the risks.
+Having said all of this, the risks involved in using a flea and tick collar on your dog are small, and most pet owners believe that the benefits far outweigh the risks.
 Fleas and ticks are pretty persistent parasites, and some sort of chemicals need to be used to clear the parasites from your itching hound.
 Whatever type of treatment you select to use on your dog, you should always monitor them closely to watch out for any side effects which they may be suffering from.
 Discontinue the treatment if you notice any problems, such as irritated and red skin around the collar.

 Related Post: Flea Carpet Powders & Sprays